Anterior cruciate ligament injury: Rehabilitation

+A program of five phases of rehab was created to recover and return to sport post ACLR.
+Phase one consisted of ROM and mobility, diminish pain and swelling, and strengthen the quadriceps muscles.
+Phase two is jogging on the treadmill.
+Phase three started agility drills in different body planes, fast bursting movements.
+Phase 4 starts plyometrics, jumping with both feet.
+Finally phase five progresses the bilateral jumps to unilateral leg hops.
+In the later stages the rehabilitation program should be tailored towards the primary sport the athlete is trying to return to.

+In ACL-SPORTS programs an athlete must pass a predetermined return-to-sport test.
+The requirements are limb symmetry, there good sided leg strength is symmetrical to the ACLR side, of 90% in the quadriceps strength test, 90% in each of the four single-legged hop tests, 90% on the Knee Outcomes Survey-Activities of Daily Living scale (KOS-ADLs), and in general rating of self-perceived knee function.
+All athletes should achieve greater than 90% limb symmetry of good sided 1RM.

+Psychological readiness is a crucial factor in determining when an athlete can safely return to sport following ACL reconstruction.
+Research suggests that objective and subjective psychological assessments should be incorporated into rehabilitation protocols, as athletes with higher psychological readiness scores have lower re-injury rates (Glattke et al., 2022).
+Additionally, high-intensity plyometric training has been found to be ineffective in ACL recovery and may not contribute to improved functional outcomes (Glattke et al., 2022).

 Prognosis

 The prognosis of ACL injury is generally good, with many people regaining function of the injured leg within months.
 ACL injury used to be a career-ending injury for competitive athletes; however, in recent years ACL reconstruction surgery followed by physical therapy has allowed many athletes to return to their pre-injury level of performance.

 Long term complications of ACL injury include early onset arthritis of the knee and/or re-tearing the ligament.
 Factors that increase risk of arthritis include severity of the initial injury, injury to other structures in the knee, and level of activity following treatment.
 Not repairing tears to the ACL can sometimes cause damage to the cartilage inside the knee because with the torn ACL, the tibia and femur bone are more likely to rub against each other.
 Nevertheless, ACL tears alone increase inflammatory markers in the knee which can have influence on the development of osteoarthritis.

-Unfortunately, young female athletes have a significant risk of re-tearing an ACL graft, or tearing the ACL on the other knee after their recovery.
+Young female athletes have a significant risk of re-tearing an ACL graft, or tearing the ACL on the other knee after their recovery.
 This risk has been recorded as being nearly 1 out of every 4 young athletes.
 Therefore, athletes should be screened for any neuromuscular deficit (i.e. weakness greater in one leg than another, or incorrect landing form) before returning to sport.